Charley Horse

 - Side effects from medication

-To help relieve a the painful spasm, you want to try to stretch the affected muscle.
-For example, if your calf muscle (muscle at the back of lower leg ) is the muscle experiencing the spasm, you should flex your foot upwards.
+For example, if your calf muscle (muscle at the back of lower leg) is the muscle experiencing the spasm, you should flex your foot upwards.
 You can also try to get the muscle to relax by massaging, using a heating pad or taking a warm bath with Epsom salts.
 Stretching the muscle can also help relieve the symptoms.
 To help manage the pain after the charley horse has subsided you can use an ice pack or use over the counter medication like ibuprofen or naproxen.

 How Long Does a Charley Horse Last?